trevor-coleman/tc-ada-fe-test/README.md

 If this was going to actual customers I would probably want to spend a bit more time to try and tidy this up a bit.
 Specifically I'd want to add some rounding to the elbow of the last-child connector.
-But doing that would have required starting over and trying an entirely different approach, which seemed excessive for this exercise.
+But doing that would have required starting over and trying an entirely different approach (probably some kind of custom svg), which seemed excessive for this exercise.

+I built these trying to match the spec as closely as possible.
+I got the feedback after it was complete that other options would have been acceptable.
+I would have probably gone with a [TreeView](https://material-ui.com/components/tree-view/) component, because it would have been easier to implement, and maybe a better ux.

 ### Challenge 2